knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 ## Activities

+We will be answering these questions using pseudocode.

+Pseudocode allows us to represent programming logic without diving into the intricacies of a specific language syntax.
+It's a simple and language-independent way to lay out your ideas and logic.

 ### Activity #1

 Write a program that evaluates a number to determine if it's positive, negative, or zero.